Bristol-Cyber-Security-Group/testbed-os/docs/examples/index.rst

     # make sure you are still inside the example folder
     kvm-compose generate-artefacts

-You will see an `artefacts` folder and a `example-state.json` file have been created.
+You will see an `artefacts` folder and an `example-state.json` file have been created.
 Have a look inside these to find out more at what has been created.
 Once you are happy, we can now run the orchestration: